Skip to content

 Step 2: Transform the VQA annotations

-The complete preprocessing steps include preparing Set of Mark (SoM) image, data random sub_sampling, and convert to final LLaVa format.
+The complete preprocessing steps include preparing Set of Mark (SoM) image, random data sub-sampling, and conversion to the final LLaVa format.
 The final input to the VLM model is the original clean image, SoM image, and corresponding QA text.

 cd scripts/examples/reason1/spatial-ai-warehouse/